-Donations $2,500 or greater are eligible to be named!
+Donations $2,500 or greater are eligible to carry the name of the donor!
 Award recipients can receive a scholarship with your loved one’s name if the donation is made in honor or memory of them, or with your company/organization’s name featured.

 Information on how to donate is on the Scholarship FAQ page or you can call us at (301) 972-1080 to discuss.

-- Emma Chastain, from Burkburnett, TX, attending Midwestern State University with a major in Fine Arts
+- Emma Chastain, Midwestern State University, Fine Arts

 - Madisyn Clark, Johnson University, Elementary Education and Special Education Minoring in Biblical Studies